joshryandavis/songbird/README.md

   walk (w)             Walk the transactions tree.
 ```

-A little Go program for accessing Starling Bank data in the terminal.
+A little Go program for accessing Starling Bank data in the terminal, planning budgets and managing upcoming payments.

-The USP is that you can walk through transactions and add whatever metadata you want in the transaction note.
-This way I can build on top of the Starling API and use the notes as my database.
+Its USP is that it allows for custom metadata to be addedd to tranactions in the form of JSON embeded in the transaction note.
+This means no data is kept locally and the state is all stored on Starling.

+Note: the code that calculates future payment dates is hard-coded to use English bank holidays.

-Work in progress.
+**Work in progress**.